markjnkim/es_mod/01-html/content/step-6-reach-out.md

 In the following CSS rules, let's refer to the mock-up and see what our following steps must be.
 Looks like we will be applying some font color (`#fce138`) and size to the `<h3>`, adding spacing, line height, and font size to our contact info content, and changing the link color to yellow (`#fce138`).

 Try out the spacing and coloring in Chrome's DevTools as a great way to try out different combinations.
-Use the CSS Box Model to add some pixels to the different layers for each element to see what looks best.
+Use the CSS box model to add some pixels to the different layers for each element to see what looks best.

-Remember that the CSS Box Model is in the Styles panel in DevTools, as shown here:
+Remember that the CSS box model is in the Styles panel in DevTools, as shown here:

 ![DevTools-CSS-box-model](./assets/step-6/700-DevTools-css.png)